 Implementing correct speaker placement could be one of the most beneficial changes one can make in an audio system.
-When properly placed, the life and direction that it can give to your system’s performance as a whole is as clear as the difference between listening to a recording of Richie Havens’ famous rendition of “Freedom” and being in the front row at Woodstock experiencing his throaty cries and frenetic strumming firsthand.
 The slightest shift or rotation in your loudspeakers can completely transform your soundstage, for better or worse.
 And when even one centimeter could be responsible for transforming the sound system that you have invested so much in, the idea of tackling and perfecting speaker placement may seem daunting.
 Because speaker placement is heavily dependent on the room and loudspeaker being used, there are no precise rules.
-However, we have simplified the process into 5 easy steps.
+We have simplified the process into 5 easy steps here.
+(For a more detailed walkthrough of this process, consult our Speaker Set-up Guide.)

 1. Come Prepared